VishnuMurali1599/Linkedin_scraping/README.md

 - Python 3.x
 - ChromeDriver (compatible with your Chrome browser version)
 - Required Python packages (specified in requirements.txt)
+- Please enter your linkdein id and password

 ## Setup